Portable Metal and Wood Ladders

 - Straight or extension ladders must extend at least 3 rungs above the platform, roof, or other area of dismounting.

 - Straight or extension ladders must be long enough to perform the necessary work.

 - Stepping on the top 3 rungs of a straight ladder is prohibited.

 - Straight or extension ladders must be placed so that the proper ladder angle is met - for every 4 feet in height the ladder must be raised, the base should be 1 foot away from the wall or object that the ladder is set against.

-Physical Plant Custodial Staff
+Facilities Custodial Staff

 - Custodial personnel who are required to change light bulbs as part of their routine duties can utilize a step ladder 12’ in height or less provided the ladder is tall enough to safely reach the intended work.
 (Please see “Use of Ladders.”)

 - If a 12’ ladder is not available in the building, then the custodian should contact his/her supervisor who can obtain a ladder or notify the electrical shop by work order that the light needs to be replaced.

 - The Physical Plant Electric Shop can make arrangements to have the bulb or light fixture replaced by one of the electricians using a ladder or “Genie” lift or, in some cases, an outside contractor may be needed.